Zuehlke/cookbook-windev/README.md

 ###Zip files

-The `zip_packages` attribute expects a hash of zip definitions.
+The `zip_packages` attribute expects an array of zip definitions.

-Possible parameters for a zip file:
+Each zip definition is a hash with parameters:

   * archive - defines the filename for the package if no cache is used (source & save_as are ommited).
 Relative to `sofware_depot`
   * source & save_as - The URL from where the package can be downloaded and the filename for the downloaded content (relative to `sofware_depot`)